IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 This mechanism is described in more detail [here] and [here].

 The question considered here is how the evaluators should interact with the CAM.
-The basic problem is how to tell if an appplication has the required number of arguments.
+The basic problem is how to tell if an application has the required number of arguments.
 In the original version of the CEK machine, this was handled entirely by the CAM.